Scholarships and Awards

 The following scholarship awards for students were established by the generous donations of the Kammers, the Rickers, Norma Taber, and alumni and faculty.

-The Dorothy and David Kammer Scholarship in Physics was established by the Kammers to support highly qualified students in pursuit of a major in physics at Albion.
-David Kammer is an emeritus member of the Physics Department faculty.
-The scholarship is awarded to current or incoming students who intend to major in physics.
-The recipient of this award is announced at April's Honors Convocation.
+The Dorothy and David Kammer Scholarship in Physics was established by the Kammers to support highly qualifiied students in pursuit of a major in physics at Albion.
+David Kammer is an emeritus member of the Physics Department Faculty.
+The scholarship will be awarded to current or incoming students who intend to major in physics.

 Charles W. Ricker Scholarship in Physics